-Robinson, a Republican, was the representative for Massachusetts's 12th congressional district from 1883 to 1885.
+Robinson was the representative for Massachusetts’s 12th congressional district and was a Republican.
+He served from 1883 to 1885.

 From Oct 1877 to Dec 1883, Robinson missed 197 of 1,170 roll call votes, which is 16.8%.
 This is better than the median of 29.1% among the lifetime records of representatives serving in Dec 1883.
 The chart below reports missed votes over time.

 |Dec 1882-Mar 1883||100||6||6.0%||1st|

 The information on this page is originally sourced from a variety of materials, including: